-Another town along Lake Windermere which we only recently properly delved into is Ambleside.
-There are quite a few shops (a lot of them mountain and hiking shops but still), and some really cute little restaurants and cafes.
-We were there during the middle of storm Doris so we didn’t see as much as we wanted to as we were trying to avoid the rain as much as possible, but it’s definitely a lovely little spot to check out.
+Another town worth visiting along the north side of Lake Windermere is Ambleside.
+There are quite a few shops (a lot of them being mountain and hiking shops but still), and some really cute little restaurants and cafes.

-Ullswater is probably my favourite of all the lakes.
-It was the first lake I ever saw there and the first time we went was a really special holiday for us as we stayed there and spent a lot of our time there.
-This is the lake where you usually see more rowers and kayakers as it’s so much more quiet than Windermere but just as beautiful.
-If you drive all the way down to Glenridding you can actually go on the cruise steamer there and hire your own private boat for an hour.
-Also my favourite spot in the whole Lake District is on Ullswater Lake (above left & bottom right).
+Ullswater is my favourite of all the lakes.
+It was the first lake I ever saw in the Lake District.
+You’ll usually see more rowers and kayakers here as it’s a lot quieter than Windermere but just as beautiful.
+If you drive all the way down to Glenridding you can take a ride on the cruise steamer, and you can also hire your own private boat for an hour.
+My favourite spot in the whole Lake District is on the shores of Ullswater Lake.

 If I could give you one piece of advice when staying in the Lake District, it would be just get in the car and drive.
 You’ll stumble upon some beautiful walks and scenery that you’d never know were there otherwise.
-Kendall and Penrith are also both lovely and you can find some lovely little shops there.
+Hawkshead is a beautiful village to visit and walk around, even though there’s nothing to do there.